 The AGM adopts principles for compensation to senior executives.
 Proposals are prepared by the compensation committee.
 The main principle is to offer market-based compensation and terms of employment.
 The total compensation package consists of fixed basic salary, variable salary, pension benefits and other benefits.
-The principles that were applied in 2011 are described in the administration report.
-Information about compensation to the CEO and other senior executives during 2011 is provided in Note 35.
-The Board intends to propose that Bure's 2012 AGM approve unchanged principles for compensation and other terms of employment for senior executives.
+The principles that were applied in 2013 are described in the administration report.
+Information about compensation to the CEO and other senior executives during 2013 is provided in Note 34.